Top header photo

 References

 Much of the information above has relied on original reseach (such as extrapolating from photos) or on indirect sources of information such as forum discussions.
 Nevertheless, I've attempted to list the main sources of information I used in establishing my own descriptions and drawings.
+Historical information has come largely from Richard Steinbrenner's The American Locomotive Company: A Centennial Remembrance, which by all accounts is the finest single source of ALCO's history and production.

 In addition to the ALCO mechanical drawings listed, I used a number of other drawings of separate components to make my own drawings.